Updated: May 29

 Background Information on this Leucistic Hawk

 I have received photos of this bird every year, for the past 4 years, during the second and third weeks of April.
 Now, does the bird show up before then?
 Possibly!
 However, we should not depend on the date as a sole identification factor.
 Especially since Swainson's Hawks are regularly showing up by the second and third weeks of March in MT, SD, ND, ID, etc. Additionally, has this hawk been documented past the first week of October?
-Seemingly, no. A RTHA would not move until much later in the season (presumptive by me).
+Seemingly, no. A RTHA would likely not migrate until much later in the season (presumptive by me).